 This page is for professionals who provide substance use services.
-If you are looking for information on substance use treatment and recovery resources in your community, use the Wisconsin Addiction Recovery Helpline.
-Call 211 or 833-944-4673 or visit addictionhelpwi.org.
+If you are looking for information on substance use services in your community, call 211 or 833-944-4673 for the Wisconsin Addiction Recovery Helpline or visit addictionhelpwi.org.

 Rules and regulations

-- American Society of Addiction Medicine (ASAM) Project ECHO®
+- American Society of Addiction Medicine - Paper-Based ASAM Criteria Assessment Interview Guide

 Priority treatment posters

-Agencies receiving Substance Abuse Block Grant funds must give pregnant women priority in treatment admissions.
+Agencies receiving Substance Abuse Prevention and Treatment Block Grant funds must give pregnant women priority in treatment admissions.
 Use one or all of these posters to inform clients of this rule.
 Provide agency contact information in the spaces provided before printing.

 UW Addiction Consultation Provider Hotline